SeaDve/Mousai/.github/ISSUE_TEMPLATE/bug_report.md

 `RUST_BACKTRACE=1 RUST_LOG=mousai=debug flatpak run io.github.seadve.Mousai`

-If running as a snap, please attach logs using this command
+Or if running as a snap, please attach logs using this command:

 `RUST_BACKTRACE=1 RUST_LOG=mousai=debug snap run mousai` and also show the output of these commands